Microsoft Audits Explained

 More often, to lure you into a new deal on their terms.

-A software audit is a way to ensure you follow the rules and guidelines set by your agreement with Microsoft, such as the Enterprise Agreement or a volume licensing program like CSP, Open, MPSA, or Select.
+A Microsoft audit is a way to ensure you follow the rules and guidelines set by your agreement with Microsoft, such as the Enterprise Agreement or an alternative licensing program like CSP, Open, MPSA, or Select.

 The initiation of an audit starts with an email/formal letter that the primary contact within your company receives.
 It is followed by a request for a formal kick-off call with Microsoft and the auditor.
 After that, the auditor takes full responsibility for the process, with Microsoft moving to the backend until the auditor submits the final results.